2022 World Cup qualifiers: Cape Verde star Ricardo Gomes leaves camp ahead of Nigeria clash

 Editors' Picks

-The 29-year-old made the trip to Douala where the game was held but he could not play a part because of his injury.
+The 29-year-old made the trip to Douala where the game was held but he could not play a part because of his injury and he missed a number of the team's training sessions due to the set-back.

 Ricardo Gomes left the Blue Sharks’ camp over the weekend and the Cape Verdean FA have explained the situation surrounding his exit.